tendermint/tendermint/docs/architecture/adr-062-p2p-architecture.md

             }

         // When we receive a message from a peer, either respond to ping, output
-        // pong, or disconnect peer on unknown message type. case envelope := <-channel.In:
+        // pong, or report peer error on unknown message type. case envelope := <-channel.In:
             switch msg := envelope.Message.(type) {
             case *PingMessage: